 According to the latest United States Department of Agricutlure distribution maps, Cure-for-it-all, can be found in Florida from Broward County southward, and also in Marion and Pinellas counties.
 Hawaii is the only other state where it grows, and there's no doubt it is an introduced plant.
 It's native to the Caribbean, including the Bahamas, Central America and parts of South America.

 The USDA calls the plant sourbush and classifies it as a native.
 Noted Florida naturalist John Kunkel Small considered it introduced from tropical parts of the hemisphere and others came to a similar conclusion.
 Delray Beach's Institute for Regional Conservation says the "weight of opinion" comes down on cure-for-it-all being an introduced plant.
 The definition of a native, by the way, is any plant here before the first European explorers arrived in Florida.
-An introduced plant is one that was brought here deliberately or by accident.
+An introduced plant is one that was brought here deliberately or by accident, and established itself in the wild.

 It is a shrub, usually between three and six feet tall but can hit 10 feet.
 The leaves are oval-shaped or elliptical, smoothed-edged or with fine teeth.
 When crushed, the leaves have a turpentine smell.
 The flowers, which bloom from late February to June, are pinkish but can be purple or white.
 Seeds are wind-dispersed and are able to colonize an area if they find the right spot — bare, moist soil.